Victorian Railways livestock transport: MB wagons

 In 1969, 2 M wagons were specially converted for the carriage of bulls between Melbourne and Wodonga.
 The modification was the removal of one plank from each side of the wagon, which was then replaced by a metal lashing rail to which a bull could be secured.
 MB1 was converted from M416 and MB2 was converted from M391.

 MC cattle containers

 By the 1970s, containerisation was starting to become popular, and so the M-series wagons were slowly being replaced by MC containers, which could be placed on container wagons.
 This was not for transshipment purposes, but because when the cattle fitting was not in use the container wagon could be used in regular traffic.

 Around the mid-1980s, the laws regarding cattle transport changed, and this deregulation caused cattle transport to vanish from the rails practically overnight.
 The remaining M wagons were sold or scrapped, and the MC containers were stored for years before being sold off interstate.

+A tender was published on 25 February 1987 for the purchase and removal of fifty MC cattle containers then stored at Dynon Yard.